rakshixh/Portfolio-Template-For-Artists/README.md

 > The Source Code for this portfolio can be found in the [Portfolio](https://github.com/rakshixh/Portfolio-Template-For-Artists/tree/main/Portfolio) folder in the repository.

 > [!IMPORTANT]
-> Frontend is deployed in `Vercel` where as Backend is deployed in `Render`, since both are of `free tier` sometimes there will be a `delay of 50 seconds` for response from the backend.
+> Frontend is deployed in `Vercel` where as Backend is deployed in `Render`, since both are of `free tier` sometimes there will be an `error` or `delay of 50 seconds` for response from the backend.

 ## Usage & Installation